 The environment unifies the Latino electorate.
 Latinos want their decision-makers to take bold action to power up our economy and by doing so combat the multidimensional challenges our country is facing - from climate to COVID-19, these crises are deeply interconnected.
-Regardless of partisan differences, Latino voters support legislation that makes real and lasting climate progress, and they want the president and Congress to reinstate and enforce environmental protections that were rolled back under a previous administration.
+Regardless of partisan differences, Latino voters support legislation that makes real and lasting climate progress, and they want the president and Congress to expand and enforce environmental protections.
 Data and polling shows, Latino voters want to help rebuild our economy by investing in clean energy jobs and green infrastructure, and they overwhelmingly support legislation that ensures clean water and healthy air.